 [Find out more in “Resistance Bands Versus Dumbbells | 9 Surprising Reasons To Choose Elastic Bands”].

-Also, if you’re into workouts that you can do anytime, anywhere, with no equipment then you might want to grab my free bodyweight exercises workout.
-There are seven exercises with three progression levels so you can choose the one that’s right for you.
-It’s free to download and you don’t need any equipment!
+Also, if you’re into workouts that you can do anytime, anywhere, with no equipment, then you might want to grab my free bodyweight exercises workout.
+There are seven exercises with three progression levels, so you can choose the one that’s right for you.
+It’s free to download, and you don’t need any equipment!

 What do the colors of the different exercise resistance bands mean?